 Visitors from outside the EU may require a visa.
 Be sure to check with consular authorities before you arrive.

-There are no longer duty-free restrictions within the EU.
+There are no duty-free restrictions within the EU.
 Upon entering Greece from outside the EU, customs inspection is usually cursory for foreign tourists and a verbal declaration is generally all that is required.
 Random searches are still occasionally made for drugs.
 Import regulations for medicines are strict; if you are taking medication, make sure you get a statement from your doctor before you leave home.
 It is illegal, for instance, to take codeine into Greece without an accompanying doctor's certificate.

 Generally not required for stays of up to 90 days; however, travellers from some nations may require a visa, so double-check with the Greek embassy.

-- Eating and dining Meals are commonly laid in the table centre and shared.
+- Eating Meals are commonly laid in the table centre and shared.
 Always accept a drink offer as it's a show of goodwill.
 Don’t insist on paying if invited out; it insults your hosts.
 In restaurants, service might feel slow; dining is a drawn-out experience and it's impolite to rush waitstaff.

 - Places of worship If you visit churches, cover up with a shawl or long sleeves and a long skirt or trousers to show respect.
 Some places will deny admission if you're showing too much skin.